-Astros closer Ryan Pressly brings plenty of intensity to the World Series.
+Astros closer Ryan Pressly brings plenty of intensity to the mound.
 (Photo by F. Carter Smith)

 Astros closer Ryan Pressly relishes the pressure of the ninth inning.
 (Photo by F. Carter Smith)

 Ryan Pressly is used to securing the last out and celebrating.
 (Photo by F. Carter Smith)

 Rafael Montero brings strikeout stuff out of the bullpen.
 (Photo by F. Carter Smith)